Vaccines are one way to protect your health at home, work, leisure

 activities and school.
 We serve a variety of clients, with and without

-Health Department can be your resource for immunizations for adults.
+Our Adult Immunization Clinic can be your resource for both immunizations and information.

 We carry all vaccines available to the public in the United States.